A BRIEF BIOGRAPHY OF WINSTON CHURCHILL

 In 1899 Churchill resigned from the army but he remained a war correspondent.
 That year he went to South Africa to report on the Boer War.
-However he was captured in November 1899 and interned.
-However Churchill made a daring escape to Portuguese East Africa (modern Mozambique).
-Subsequently Churchill became a hero and he wrote about his experience in a books called London to Ladysmith published in 1900.
+However, he was captured in November 1899 and interned.
+However, Churchill made a daring escape to Portuguese East Africa (modern Mozambique).
+Subsequently, Churchill became a hero and he wrote about his experience in a book called London to Ladysmith published in 1900.

 Churchill the Politician

 Meanwhile Winston Churchill was responsible for some reforms including the Trade Boards Act of 1909, which set minimum wages for workers in certain trades.
 He also introduced labour exchanges.
-In 1910 Churchill became home secretary.
+In 1910 Churchill became the home secretary.
 That year there were riots in Tonypandy in Wales.
 The chief constable of Glamorganshire requested troops be sent.
-At first Churchill ordered that troops should be held back in Cardiff and Swindon but he did agree to send policemen from the Metropolitan Police Force in London.
-However Churchill later authorised the deployment of troops.
-In January 1911 he was present at the Siege of Sidney Street, when two Latvian anarchists in a house fought a gun battle with police.
-In 1911 Churchill was made first lord of the Admiralty.
+At first, Churchill ordered that troops should be held back in Cardiff and Swindon but he did agree to send policemen from the Metropolitan Police Force in London.
+However, Churchill later authorized the deployment of troops.
+In January 1911 he was present at the Siege of Sidney Street when two Latvian anarchists in a house fought a gun battle with police.
+In 1911 Churchill was made First Lord of the Admiralty.

 In 1925 Churchill returned to the gold standard (a system in which the value of paper money is directly related to the value of gold) at the pre-war parity of $4.86 to the pound.
 Churchill later regarded this decision as a serious mistake as it meant the pound was overvalued, which harmed Britain's exports.
 In 1926 came the general strike.
 Churchill was determined to break the strike and he edited a government newspaper called The British Gazette.
 But the strike ended after only nine days.